China's hawks gaining sway in South China sea dispute

 Xu, a regular commentator on maritime security issues, is one of many analysts arguing that recent tensions are a direct result of the Obama administration's announcement late last year of a strategic shift which would eventually see 60 per cent of the U.S. navy's warships deployed to the Asia Pacific, up from the current 50 per cent.

-The U.S. move is widely seen as a response to China's growing military power and increasingly assertive behaviour in dealing with contested territory.
+The U.S. move is widely seen as a response to China's growing military power and increasingly assertive behavior in dealing with contested territory.

 China's recent rows with the Philippines over the Scarborough Shoal and Vietnam over oil exploration rights have heightened regional fears that tension in the South China Sea could lead to armed conflict.